Arranging The Funeral

 In some cases the funeral parlour or crematorium will be considered the most convenient venue for a funeral service.
-For many others, and especially church members, and once the restrictions are eased, we would make the High Kirk available.
+For many others, and especially church members, we would make the High Kirk available.
 We do not charge for the use of the Church for a funeral.
-The undertaker will provide an organist and will inform you of their fees.
+The undertaker will provide an organist on request and will inform you of their fees.

 Church & Crematorium

 It is possible to have a Church Service followed by a Committal Service at the Crematorium.
 This would allow you to have a Church Service followed by a short Committal Service at the Crematorium with the various facilities offered (charitable collections & CDs).

 A funeral service conducted by a Minister at a Parlour or Crematorium may include Christian hymns & prayers, Bible readings, a Family Tribute, and a short message of comfort for the family and friends gathered.
 The funeral service normally lasts 20 minutes.

 The Parlour & Crematorium are also happy to provide a facility for playing your favourite music for entering and leaving the venue.
 Collections can also be taken on these premises.